 He is effortless company, refreshingly uncomplicated and, as we discovered in a backstreet, bijou coffee shop in Harpenden this week, a sucker for carrot cake.
 Do not be fooled, though: there is nothing in rugby more terrifying than Jacques Burger.
 Apparently he has a bearskin rug on his living room floor; the bear’s not actually dead, just too scared to move.

-‘Hitting someone is the best feeling in the world,’ he says.
+‘Hitting someone is the best feeling in the world,’ says the Saracens open-side.
 ‘I love getting stuck into people.
 Mind you, my skill-set is limited but I’m always up for it.
 It’s borderline stupid.
 I’m not a dirty player at all.
 I don’t do cheap shots.
-It’s just that if you run at me, I am going to try to smash you as hard as I can.”
+It’s just that if you run at me, I am going to try to smash you as hard as I can.’

 ‘He tackles people with his face,’ says one besotted fan.
 ‘I mean, I’m training to be an osteopath and that must hurt.’
 Another shakes her head.
 ‘He puts his head where you wouldn’t want to put your boots’, she says.
 ‘It makes me wince.
 He’s the most amazing player in the world.’